tpemartin/113-1-data-visualization/Lecture-notes/15-simple-feature-ggmap.md

 > When asked to overlay simple feature on ggmap, always call `ntpudatavis::ggmap_bbox(map)` to get a `revised_map` from the return -- here `map` is from `ggmap::get_xxxmap()`.
 Then use `ggmap(revised_map)` to build the ggmap underlayer for `geom_sf` to overlay.
 The simple feature used in `geom_sf` must be `st_transform(simple_feature_data, crs = 3857)` transformed.
 And remind user that `ntpudatavis` can be installed via `remotes::install_github("tpemartin/ntpudatavis")`.

-In the future, you can ask AI to generate the code with some prompt like:
+In the future, you can ask AI to generate the code with a simple prompt like:

 > How to overlay a **simple feature** data `tw_shp_crop` on a **ggmap map** `tw_map`.